Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Zhejiang, China    Zhejiang University of Technology, 2012
+* B.S. in Zhejiang, China    Zhejiang University of Technology, 2023
-* M.S. in New York, United State    New York University, 2014
+* M.S. in New York, United State    New York University, 2025（expected）
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======